jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 This is used to set algorithm-specific parameters, but also to provide credentials for the key management facilities, if required.

+This function may return `unsupported_option` if an option that doesn't exist for any implemented algorithms is specified.

 ##### Params
 - <a href="#options_set.handle" name="options_set.handle"></a> `handle`: [`options`](#options)